ClockWorks001/PIC16F1827_MelodyTimer4/README.md

 # PIC16F1827 Melody Timer Project.
 ---
-This is a simple cooking timer by PIC16F1827.
+This is a simple kitchen/cooking timer by [PIC16F1827][1].
 It can choose which of 3 minutes, 5 minutes and 10 minutes.

 ## Description

-The [PIC16F1827][1] is a very low-cost 8-bit microcontroller with a good amount of RAM, many peripherals.
-CPU Speed 8 MIPS / 32Mhz.
-RAM 384 Bytes.
-ROM 7 KBytes.
+This is a simple kitchen/cooking timer by [PIC16F1827][1].
+It can choose which of 3 minutes, 5 minutes and 10 minutes.
+When it became end of time, it sounds a melody.

 I use following peripherals for this Melody Timer project.
   *TMR1* (with interrupt.
-LED3 is blinked at 1 second interval.)
+It makes 1mil second interval.)
   *TMR2*
   *ECCP2*(with TMR2.
 I use it for PWM output.
 It buzz a piezo sounder.)
   *GPIO*(input x2 for Switches, output x3 for LED1, LED2, LED3)